The Starlight Filmmaker Residency

 We are pleased to announce the project selected for the first Starlight Filmmaker Residency will be Kate Shenton from the UK, with her project DEAD IN LOVE.

 Kate Shenton is a London-based Writer and Director in the horror genre.
 Her no-budget feature film EGOMANIAC had its World Premiere Fright Fest and went on to screen at festivals all around the world.
 Her short films (Gimp, Bon Appetite and Send in the Clowns) have screened at over 60 International film festivals including Fright Fest, Raindance, Slamdance, BiFan and Encounters.
-She is currently in development for her next feature films Bloody Burrito and Let’s Play, in addition to shooting her first web series.
+She is currently shooting her new web series Netfl!x & Kill season 2.
+You can watch season 1 on YouTube now.

 DEAD IN LOVE